AKALIDINDI0427/django_project/README.md

-pip install django==2.2.7 it will uninstall and install specific version django-admin startproject ecommerce - will create a skeleton of project python manage.py runserver - This is to run the server locally python manage.py dbshell - to go to db python manage.py migrate - will create tables bases on models
+pip install django==2.2.7 it will uninstall and install specific version django-admin startproject ecommerce - will create a skeleton of project python manage.py runserver - This is to run the server locally python manage.py dbshell - to go to db python manage.py migrate - will create tables bases on models python manage.py shell -  Will go to python shell